Teamlab Borderless vs Teamlab Planets (June 2026 update!)

 Is it worth going to both Teamlab Borderless and Teamlab Planets on a trip to Japan?

-Answer: No, especially if you are staying less than one month, unless you’re a really really big fan.
+Answer: No, especially if you are staying less than two weeks, unless you’re a really, really big fan.

-Both Teamlab Borderless and Planets museums cost ¥3200 ($30 USD) to enter.
-You could go to 3-4 other museums around Tokyo for the same price!
-Save yourself some time and money by going to either Teamlab Borderless or Teamlab Planets museum.
+Both Teamlab Borderless and Teamlab Planets tickets cost between ¥3800 – ¥5000 per adult (approximately $30 USD), depending on the day.
+You could visit 3-4 other museums in Tokyo for the same price!
+Save yourself some time and money by going to either Teamlab Borderless or Teamlab Planets museum in Tokyo.

-Some of the exhibits are the same or similar in Borderless and Planets, so whichever museum you visit first will take away the magic of the second museum.
+Some of the exhibits are the same or similar in Borderless and Planets, so whichever museum you visit first will take away some of the magic of the second museum too.

-How much time will you spend at each Teamlab museum?
+How much time do you spend at Teamlab Planets vs Teamlab Borderless?

 Which Teamlab museum is better for kids?

-Answer: Teamlab Borderless is better if you are visiting Tokyo with kids.
+Answer: Teamlab Borderless is better if you are visiting Tokyo with kids, but both are great.

 Which Teamlab museum is better for couples?

-Teamlab Planets’ main attraction is a large room that’s filled knee-deep with water, a perfect hand-holding opportunity.
-Another exhibit was like a planetarium, where everyone could lie down and watch flowers fall across the sky, another potential cuddle sesh.
+The Teamlab Planets main attraction of a large room filled with water is a perfect hand-holding opportunity.
+Another exhibit is like a planetarium, where everyone could lie down on the floor and watch flowers fall across the sky.
+A great potential cuddle sesh!

 Which Teamlab museum is better to make a day-trip out of?